Auditioning at The Collective

 The following represents the minimum standard for each instrument:

-Drummers Collective Audition Requirements
+Drummers Collective Requirements

 Technical Proficiency: basic drumming proficiency measured by ability to perform a single stroke roll, double stroke roll and paradiddles